Portland’s dedication to play for all is producing creative, accessible playgrounds for kids of all ages and abilities.

 In 2012, the city unveiled Arbor Lodge Park’s inclusive playground, aptly named Harper’s Playground.
 Since then, PP&R has been working with partnerships to create and renovate playgrounds that go above and beyond for all kids of all abilities and all ages.

-Many playgrounds in Portland are being retrofitted with adaptive and inclusive elements, while others are undergoing full renovations to meet the design standards of inclusivity.
+Many playgrounds in the Portland metro area are being retrofitted with adaptive and inclusive elements, while others are undergoing full renovations to meet the design standards of inclusivity.